abedkhooli/ddj/README.md

 # Data Driven Journalism (ddj) صحافة البيانات
-* General: Selected resources for the data journalism training course
+* General: Selected resources for the data journalism training course, notes and licensing
   * A collection of resources in a number of categories can be found in the [data journalism useful links file] (http://htmlpreview.github.io/?https://github.com/abedkhooli/ddj/blob/master/ddj-links.html)
   * If you come across a useful resource that is not listed here, please feel free to share it.
   * For links in MS Word or Excel on this page, click the link first then select the __View Raw__ link to open it